Hundreds detained after Zimbabwe protests as U.N. denounces crackdown

 “This is not way to react to the expression of economic grievances by the population,” she said.

-One Harare schoolteacher waiting in a fuel station line said filling his petrol tank twice a month would now cost him $528 rather than $230.
+One Harare schoolteacher waiting in a fuel station queue said filling his petrol tank twice a month would now cost him $528 rather than $230.

 “I will have to probably cut on some other things or simply decide not to drive to work,” Gilbert Kepekepe told Reuters.